 The more documentation you keep in your records, the better off your business and books will be.
 Organize your accounting receipts and other documents by the month they occur.

 6. Determine how you will record transactions

 Manually recording transactions by hand is the most time-consuming option.
 And you should have a basic understanding of accounting before recording transactions in your books.
 Hiring an accountant seems like a good option but it can get expensive for a small business on a budget.

 Take advantage of accounting software and let it do the hard work for you.
 Free Accounting software such as GnuCash can be ideal for a small business on a budget.

 7. Schedule a time to do your bookkeeping

-Stick to a bookkeeping schedule a time when you will records your business transactions, daily, weekly or monthly.
-Don’t put off recording transactions to the last minute your will regret it!
+Stick to a bookkeeping schedule a time when you will record your business transactions, daily, weekly, or monthly.
+Don’t put off recording transactions until the last minute you will regret it!